jmerc77/remix-of-Russian-Doll-Maze-Puzzle-Box/README.txt

 install the above software before first use and edit the path in the python code to match your setup. make sure to install the python libs!

-tip: read "opt format.txt" it has important info about the options.
+tip: read "opt.txt" it has important info about the options.

 tip: put all these files in a project folder